DevSamLee/CoOpt3/README.md

 # CoOpt3
-This repo contains how to implement Jetpack Compose.
+This repo contains how to implement Jetpack Compose with Firebase Realtime Database.

 # Visual
 | LazyGrid | LazyColumn |